The temporary impact of permanent employment incentives: Evidence from Italy: Introduction

-To mitigate these potential negative consequences without reversing the liberalization of temporary contracts, policymakers of advanced economies, like Italy, Spain, and France,\footnote{Among others: for Spain law 43/2006, \textit{Tarifa Joven} (2014-2016); for \textit{France Contrat nouvelle embauche (CNE)} – 2005, Régime des emplois francs – da gennaio 2020.
-See Section \ref{s:background} for further details on the Italian incentives.} have frequently implemented incentives to encourage firms to hire workers under open-ended contracts.
-These policies generally entail bonuses, most commonly payroll tax reductions or cuts in social security contributions, granted to firms that either hire new employees under permanent contracts or convert temporary contracts into permanent ones.
+To mitigate these potential negative consequences without reversing the liberalization of temporary contracts, policymakers of advanced economies, like Italy, Spain, and France,\footnote{Among others: for Spain law 43/2006, \textit{Tarifa Joven} (2014-2016); for \textit{France Contrat nouvelle embauche (CNE)} – 2005, Régime des emplois francs – 2020.
+See Section \ref{s:background} for further details on the Italian incentives.} have frequently implemented incentives to encourage firms to increase job stability.
+These policies typically involve bonuses, often in the form of payroll tax reductions or cuts in social security contributions, awarded to firms that either hire new employees under permanent contracts or convert temporary contracts into permanent ones.

-Our study focuses on the social contribution exemption introduced in Italy over the course of the mid-2010s to employers hiring young workers into new open-ended contracts (OECs) or converting existing fixed-term contracts to permanent positions.
-Over the years, the scheme has been subject to several changes in its eligibility criteria.\footnote{A detailed discussion is presented in Section \ref{s:background}.} In particular, we take advantage of the unique exogenous discontinuity in treatment eligibility that was introduced by the 2018 Budget Law to identify the causal impact of incentives on contract conversions by using administrative worker-level data for Tuscany.
-With respect to the existing literature, we concentrate on incentives specific to permanent contracts, studying their effects over a target population of workers not detached from the labor market, and avoid confounding these effects with those of other concurrent incentives for temporary hires.
+Our study focuses on the social contribution exemption introduced in Italy during the mid-2010s for employers hiring young workers into new open-ended contracts (OECs) or converting existing fixed-term contracts to permanent positions.
+Over the years, the scheme has undergone several changes to its eligibility criteria.\footnote{A detailed discussion is presented in Section \ref{s:background}.} In particular, we leverage the unique exogenous discontinuity in treatment eligibility introduced by the 2018 Budget Law to estimate the causal impact of incentives on contract conversions, utilizing administrative worker-level data for Tuscany.
+With respect to the existing literature, we concentrate on permanent contract conversions rather than new hires, allowing us to study the effects of these incentives over a target population of workers not detached from the labor market, and to avoid confounding these effects with those of other concurrent incentives for temporary hires.
 We provide a comprehensive assessment of the reform across four key dimensions: the immediate effect on contract conversions, the medium-term impact on beneficiaries' career trajectories, the heterogeneous effects of the policy, and the substitution patterns between eligible and ineligible cohorts.